 Client: Ministry of Health

-Evaluation is about finding out what works well and what doesn’t.
-An effective evaluation will help you celebrate your success and help you improve your programme.
+Monitoring is about finding out what is working well and what isn’t working well.
+An effective monitoring approach will help you celebrate your success and help you improve your programme.
 This begins with collecting the right data and providing accurate information – and this means having the right measurement tool.

 In collaboration with our partners Cognition Education, Standard of Proof tested whether the Health Promoting Schools (HPS) school self-assessment tool was providing accurate indications of school health and wellbeing so that the school workforce can trust the results and make decisions about the next steps in their delivery approach.

 We applied the Rasch measurement model to the evidence collected from the self-assessment tool.
 This technique provided a robust reflection of the tool, and provided useful modifications to the self-assessment – making sure it provided reliable evidence.